akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 ### Enabling SSL for Cluster HTTP Management

 To enable SSL you need to provide an `SSLContext`.
-You can find more information about it in @ref:[Server side https support](http/server-side-https-support.md)
+You can find more information about it in @extref[Server side https support](akka-http-docs:scala/http/server-side-https-support)

 Scala
 :   ```